BboyAwey/scroller/README.md

 ## Methods

 * `Scroller(options)`: Constructor, it returns an instance of scroller
+* `scroller.getScroll()`: Return current `scrollTop` and `scrollLeft` value
+* `scroller.onScroll(callback)`: Bind a scroll event listener to instance, the callback recieves an `Event` object which is the native scroll event object.
+It returns current scroll instance
+* `scroller.offScroll(callback)`: Unbind a scroll event listener to instance, the callback recieves an `Event` object which is the native scroll event object.
+Omitting callback will unbind all the scroll event listener.
+It returns current scroll instance
+* `scroller.scrollTo(position)`: Let scroller scroll to the specified position.
+It returns current scroll instanc. `positions` is an object which contains keys below
+  * `scrollTop`: Optional
+  * `scrollLeft`: Optional
 * `scroller.destroy()`: Instance method, use it to destroy a scroller instance